Freddy-Rios/startup/README.md

 - How to get sub-domain names by using * in the create records
 - dont forget to add public IP to the value box

+HTTPS, TLS, and certificates:
+- Caddy provides a HTTPS
+- Data encryption using TLS
+- The certificate issuer is responsible for verifying that the certificate owner actually owns the domain name represented by the certificate
+- Caddy uses lets encrypt by Mozilla
+- Modern day usually only accepts HTTPS and not HTTP